axa-group/oauth2-mock-server/README.md

 Returns the [OpenID Provider Configuration Information](https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderConfig) for the server.

+Note by default the hostname used in the .well-known endpoint is the same hostname used to start the server.
+You can override the hostname returned by the .well-known endpoint by setting the `IDP_WELLKNOWN_HOST_OVERRIDE` environment prior to running the oAuth server.
+This can be useful if you are running the server behind a reverse proxy or within a container environment like Kubernetes.

 ### GET `/jwks`

 Returns the JSON Web Key Set (JWKS) of all the keys configured in the server.